Labor and Delivery

 From my experience

-“But, I’ll be getting an epidural!”
+“But I’ll be getting an epidural!”
 You might say?

 In addition, epidurals are typically not given right away.
 Usually, epidurals are administered after active labor has been reached.
 So inevitably, during early labor, you will experience some irregular contractions along the way before active labor commences and pain medication can be administered.

 So, there is no doubt that practice makes perfect!
-And preparing for labor is not the exception.
+And preparing for labor is no exception.
 As you learn the labor and delivery techniques, such as pain coping methods, exercises, and breathing … practicing them beforehand is a great idea.
 So that, when the time comes, the techniques will be familiar to you.

 4. Get your team ready

 So, as you probably know, I’m a labor and delivery nurse, but one area where I seriously failed at preparing for my first birth?
 I didn’t prepare my husband AT ALL!
-The poor guy had no idea what he was getting into and it was really hard for him to see me in so much pain.
+The poor guy had no idea what he was getting into, and it was really hard for him to see me in so much pain.

 Don’t be like me, hah!!
 Make sure you prepare for birth WITH your partner or other support people.
 Take a birth class together and practice ways they can support you during labor and immediately after birth.